TRI-ML/binomial_cis/docs/_include/notebooks.rst

 tradeoff_table.ipynb
 ********************
-This notebook is used to computes maximum expected shortage (MES) vs miscoverage rate (alpha) and number of samples :math:`n`.
+This notebook is used to compute maximum expected shortage (MES) vs miscoverage rate (alpha) and number of samples :math:`n`.
 Precomputed values have been stored in ``MES_table.csv`` which is visualized in a plot from the last cell of the notebook.